Influenza pandemic 1918

 Check out these websites for information about how the 1918 Influenza Pandemic affected people here in New Zealand.

 Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
 If we scroll down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-- Then scroll down the page to find The Influenza Era, 1890s to 1920s to find out about the impact of the 1918 Influenza Pandemic in New Zealand.
+- From the Contents find the link to The Influenza Era, 1890s to 1920s to find out about the impact of the 1918 Influenza Pandemic in New Zealand.